How should I file customer due diligence papers?

 Any records of suspicions and disclosures should be kept on a separate file to ensure that they are not inappropriately disclosed to the client or third parties in order to avoid committing the offences of tipping off and prejudicing an investigation.

-For further information please see chapter 3 of the draft anti-money laundering guidance for the legal sector.
+For more information, see chapter 10 of the anti-money laundering guidance for the legal sector.

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.

 Have you got a practice question?